truthcoin/www.truthcoin.info/weaknesses/index.md

 	- Competition Among Branches
 		- In economics, the phrase "Market for Lemons" refers to a situation where the buyer, wary of what the seller is selling, simply decides to assume the worst (and not buy).
 It is then the seller's problem to create trust, which he can do in any number of creative ways.
 		- One way would be for Branch owners to purchase huge quantities of "Branch Insurance" (bets on honest resoulution) from other Branches.
 Skeptical traders can try to hedge this way, and market prices can give some indication of reliabiliy and/or coverage.
+	- Change Requiring Miners to be Voters
+		- Mining and Voting are quite different, and in-particular, the use of merged mining implies that we re-use the existing set of miners (who wouldn't be happy about being asked to do additional work).
+		- However, if one wanted true Sybil-attack resistance, the inevitable conclusion would be to create a one-block, one-vote rule, and then perform SVD on the sealed blocks.
+The obvious downside is that, because there are only about 1000 blocks per week, only so many voters would have their votes counted.
+The appropriate aggregation of the two vote-dimensions (work and VTC-ownership) would also require some thought.

 ### Design is Too Complex